Sinusitis: Acute

 Health care providers distinguish bacterial and viral sinusitis by watchful waiting.
 If a person has had sinusitis for fewer than 10 days without the symptoms becoming worse, then the infection is presumed to be viral.
-When symptoms last more than 10 days or get worse in that time, then the infection is considered bacterial sinusitis.
+When symptoms last more than 10 days or get worse during that time, then the infection is considered bacterial sinusitis.
 Pain in the teeth and bad breath are also more indicative of bacterial disease.

-Imaging by either X-ray, CT or MRI is generally not recommended unless complications develop.
+Imaging by either X-ray, CT, or MRI is generally not recommended unless complications develop.
 Pain caused by sinusitis is sometimes confused for pain caused by pulpitis (toothache) of the maxillary teeth, and vice versa.
 Classically, the increased pain when tilting the head forwards separates sinusitis from pulpitis.

 For cases of maxillary sinusitis, limited field CBCT imaging, as compared to periapical radiographs, improves the ability to detect the teeth as the sources for sinusitis.
 A coronal CT picture may also be useful.

 Chronic

 For sinusitis lasting more than 12 weeks, a CT scan is recommended.
-On a CT scan, acute sinus secretions have a radiodensity of 10 to 25 Hounsfield units (HU), but in a more chronic state they become more viscous, with a radiodensity of 30 to 60 HU.
+On a CT scan, acute sinus secretions have a radiodensity of 10 to 25 Hounsfield units (HU).
+In a more chronic state, they become more viscous, with a radiodensity of 30 to 60 HU.

 Nasal endoscopy and clinical symptoms are also used to make a positive diagnosis.
 A tissue sample for histology and cultures can also be collected and tested.
 Nasal endoscopy involves inserting a flexible fiber-optic tube with a light and camera at its tip into the nose to examine the nasal passages and sinuses.

 Sinus infections, if they result in tooth pain, usually present with pain involving more than one of the upper teeth, whereas a toothache usually involves a single tooth.
-Dental examination and appropriate radiography aid in ruling out pain arises from a tooth.
+Dental examination and appropriate radiography help rule out pain arising from a tooth.

 Treatment

 Recommended treatments for most cases of sinusitis include rest and drinking enough water to thin the mucus.
 Antibiotics are not recommended for most cases.

-Breathing low-temperature steam such as from a hot shower or gargling can relieve symptoms.
+Breathing high-temperature steam, such as from a hot shower or gargling, can relieve symptoms.
 There is tentative evidence for nasal irrigation in acute sinusitis, for example during upper respiratory infections.
 Decongestant nasal sprays containing oxymetazoline may provide relief, but these medications should not be used for more than the recommended period.
 Longer use may cause rebound sinusitis.
 It is unclear if nasal irrigation, antihistamines, or decongestants work in children with acute sinusitis.
 There is no clear evidence that plant extracts such as Cyclamen europaeum are effective as an intranasal wash to treat acute sinusitis.
 Evidence is inconclusive on whether anti-fungal treatments improve symptoms or quality of life.